KittyGiraudel/sass-guidelines/index.md

 If you ask me, the very first thing a styleguide should do is describe the way we want our code to look.

 When several developers are involved in writing CSS on the same project(s), it is only a matter of time before one of them starts doing things their own way.
-Code guidelines that promote consistency not only prevent this, but also help when it comes to reading and updating code.
+Code guidelines that promote consistency not only prevent this, but also help when it comes to reading and updating the code.

 Roughly, we want (shamelessly inspired by [CSS Guidelines](http://cssguidelin.es/#syntax-and-formatting)):